lcdm-uiuc/ML-SQL/README.md

 ### CLASSIFY
 (Model phase)

 Used to run a classification machine learning task on a set of data that has already been read in using the READ keyword.
 The user must specify which column(s) they want to use as predictors and which column they want as the label (only a single column).
 The user must also specify an algorithm that they want to use and optionally their hyperparamters.
-The following classification algorithms have been implemented and are available for use: SVM, Logistic Regression, Random Forest, and K-Nearest Neighbors (KNN).
+The following classification algorithms have been implemented and are available for use: SVM, Naive Bayes, Logistic Regression, Random Forest, and K-Nearest Neighbors (KNN).
 This keyword cannot be used with the CLUSTER and REGRESS keywords.

 #### Usage
 ```